Children cut themselves and each other in apparent 'game' in remote Quebec First Nation | CBC News

-Dozens of children cut themselves and each other as part of a 'game' in Wemotaci, in Quebec's Mauricie region
+Children cut themselves and each other in apparent 'game' in remote Quebec First Nation

 School in Atikamekw community scrambles to 'put a safety net around those children,' principal says

-Dominique, principal of the elementary school in Wemotaci, an Atikamekw community of 1,300 about three hours north of Shawinigan, Que., said for that first handful of students, the cutting was a "cry for help."
+By the end of Wednesday afternoon, dozens had followed suit, mostly because someone had dared them.

-Dominique talked to students Thursday and found 60 boys and girls, a few as young as seven, had cut their hands below their thumbs, or their ankles.
+Nathalie Dominique, the principal of elementary Seskitin School in Wemotaci, an Atikamekw community of 1,300 about 400 kilometres north of Montreal, talked to students the next day and found that 60 boys and girls, a few some as young as seven, had cut their hands below their thumbs, or their ankles.

 The principal said most of the children involved are in Grade 6.

-For a handful of the students, aged 11 or 12, it was a sign of distress, Dominique said, while the majority were acting on a dare.
+For a handful of the students, aged 11 or 12, it was "a cry for help," Dominique said, while the majority were acting on a dare.

 "It was like, 'Are you game enough to do it?'"
 Dominique told CBC News.